← Blog

 Each year a company files a 10-K. We compare that filing's language against two things simultaneously:

-The score is high when a company is simultaneously writing things unusual for itself and unusual for its peers.
-That double divergence is the signal.
-Computed using sentence embeddings, fully deterministic — the same input always produces the same score.
+The score is high when a company is simultaneously writing things unusual for itself and unusual across the corpus.
+Phrase-frequency based, fully deterministic — the same input always produces the same score (with a secondary sentence-embedding signal).

-This is different from keyword search (which can't distinguish industry-wide language shifts from company-specific ones) and different from LLM summarization (which can't do cross-sectional comparison across thousands of filings).
+This is different from keyword search (which can't distinguish corpus-wide language shifts from company-specific ones) and different from LLM summarization (which can't compare one filing against the whole corpus of thousands of filings).

 What the backtest shows